 The Heritage Legacy Project for California

-The beach cottages of Crystal Cove State Park’s Historic District are one of Southern California’s most iconic destinations, giving visitors a glimpse into simpler times along California’s coast.
-Today, 29 of the 46 cottages have been restored and turned into a national model for low-cost coastal accommodations and a setting for an idyllic outdoor classroom where underserved youth can study how our coastlines are changing.
+The beach cottages of Crystal Cove State Park’s Historic District are one of Southern California’s most iconic destinations.
+On the historic unceded lands of the Ajacheman and Tongva people, the Park gives visitors a glimpse into simpler times along California’s coast.
+Today, 28 of the 45 cottages and a historic Japanese language schoolhouse have been restored and turned into a national model for low-cost coastal accommodations and a setting for an idyllic outdoor classroom where underserved youth can study how our coastlines are changing.

 The Heritage Legacy Project for California will restore the remaining 17 historic seaside cottages in the Crystal Cove Historic District, completing the preservation of this iconic area.
 When the restoration project is complete, it will double the number of beds available for overnight rentals and provide a sustainable revenue stream to ensure that Crystal Cove is protected and accessible to all Californians for generations to come.

-From the nineteen teens, visitors have been finding themselves at Crystal Cove.
-Early Hollywood filmmakers discovered Crystal Cove and used it as a location to make Polynesian-set films.
+As part of the Irvine Ranch, in the 1910s, Crystal Cove began drawing visitors and early Hollywood filmmakers who used it as a location to make Polynesian-set films.
 In the 1920s, tent campers became a returning community of summer visitors and, later, began building more substantial residences on the beach and bluffs – today’s Historic District cottages.
 For three generations, residents enjoyed the historic cottages at The Cove before it was opened to the public as a State Park and outdoor classroom.

-Today, 29 of the 46 cottages have been fully restored.
+Today, 28 of the 45 cottages and the Japanese Schoolhouse have been fully restored.
 They’ve become a national model for low-cost accommodations, hosting 24,000 visitors each year as well as producing revenue to support the Conservancy’s outdoor STEM education programs.
 As a result of this sustainable revenue, our education programs have become a statewide model for social enterprise and STEM education.
 As we continue to restore and open cottages to the public, more people from all backgrounds will have access to one of California’s most coveted retreats while also serving more students in our education programs than ever before.

 The project has been split into two phases: infrastructure and restoration.
-The infrastructure portion of the project is currently underway.
-Pre-restoration improvements continue on time and on budget, with an expected completion date in Summer 2020.
-During this important phase of the project, contractors are stabilizing the hillside that the last 17 cottages sit on, installing modern infrastructure and utilities, expanding the check-in parking lot, and constructing a new 650-foot long service path and boardwalk which will provide ADA access to the site.
+The infrastructure portion of the project was completed in November 2020 and restoration of the first four cottages is currently underway.
+Pre-restoration improvements were completed on time and on budget and included stabilizing the bluff that the last 17 cottages sit on, installing modern infrastructure and utilities, expanding the check-in parking lot, and constructing a new 650-foot long service path and boardwalk which will provide ADA access to the site.

 Permitting and Environmental Impact